mkreitze/morphGrains/README.md

-# Linear morphs and associated analysis
+# Linear morphs of FBCAs and associated analysis
 A linear morph is a method to better understand the space FBCA (Fashion Based Cellular Automata (first documented in
 doi: 10.1109/CIG.2015.7317958.) live in.